ChemiKyle/redcap_user_profile/README.md

 # REDCap User Profile
-REDCap User Profile is an external module that extends user accounts information according according to your needs - e.g. address, country of birth, job position, etc. This module provides:
+REDCap User Profile is an external module that extends user accounts information according to your needs - e.g. address, country of birth, job position, etc. This module provides:
 - An easy way to manage user profiles
 - An API to assist developers in accessing user profiles information

 ## How does it work?
-This module assigns a REDCap project the role of representing user profile entities and storing their information as data entry records.
+This module assigns to a REDCap project the role of representing and storing user profile entities as data entry records.

 ## Prerequisites
 - [REDCap Modules](https://github.com/vanderbilt/redcap-external-modules)